markelmencia/graph_algoritm/README.md

 # graph_algoritms
 Some algoritms related to Graph Theory.
 \
+\
 Graph Theory is a very prevalent field in Computer Science and is used in several algoritms for a wide range of purposes.
-These are some algoritms I've learned in my Discrete Mathematics class, coded in Python.
+These are some graph algoritms I've learned in my Discrete Mathematics class, coded in Python.

 ## Graph Isomorphism Algoritm